raeidsaqur/springboot-python-microservices-amqp/README.md

 To get rid of the vagrant VM, just run `vagrant destroy`

+Also, you may find it easier to manage the virtual boxes using *vagrant-manager*, which can be installed using `brew install vagrant-manager`

+![alt text][vagrant-manager]

 **Note**: to make things easier, in application.properties the line spring.jpa.hibernate.ddl-auto=create allows us to automatically create the tables when starting up.
 However, this means all tables get erased with each new start.
 Change the line to spring.jpa.hibernate.ddl-auto=validate (after you have started up the backend at least once) to avoid data loss.